Effingham Gas Station Case: Chronology

 March 2024

-On March 16, Effingham voters approve a zoning change to relieve the Fire Chief from the responsibility of assessing the adequacy of Spill Prevention Control and Countermeasure Plans pertaining to the safe storage and handling of controlled substances such as gasoline.
+Effingham voters on March 16 approve a zoning change relieving the Fire Chief from having to assess the adequacy of Spill Prevention Control and Countermeasure Plans as they pertain to the safe storage and handling of controlled substances such as gasoline.
 The story is here.